TACC-Cloud/cc-tapis-v2-app/README.rst

 Tapis V2 Apps Templates
 #######################

-Project types:

-    * Scheduling: CLI vs Batch
-    * Parallelism: Serial vs Parallel
-    * Runtime: Container vs Native

-Naming convention is ``identifier-scheduling-parallelism-Runtime``

-A cookiecutter repository with project templates for Tapis V2 Apps.
+A `cookiecutter <https://github.com/cookiecutter/cookiecutterrepository>`_ repository with project templates for Tapis V2 Apps.
 This repository provides the essential files required to build a Tapis V2 App.
-It enables a user to easily start working by modifying a preexisting template for an actor project.
+It enables a user to easily start working by modifying a preexisting template for an app project.

 cookiecutters is a command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.